 This nursing home also received an A+ for its nursing grade.
 Our nursing grade is largely tied to a nursing home's nurse staffing.
 This facility provided 1.1 hours of nursing care per resident per day.
 Finally, we also assessed several nursing quality measures and this place excelled in some of these areas.
 With less than five percent of its residents sustaining pressure ulcers, it performed as well as any facility the nation in this category.
 This is generally a good indicator of quality nursing care.
 Pressure ulcers can often be prevented by offering better nursing care, such as by having a system of moving a resident more frequently.

 Does this page answer your questions about Exceptional Care for Children?

 Long-term Care Quality

-The next category we assessed was long-term care.
-This facility fared very well in our long-term care rating also.
-We awarded them an exemplary grade of A+ in this area.
-Long-term care grades of this caliber generally require both 24/7 care from nurses and aids, as well as quality routine healthcare services.
-In addition to looking at the volume of care provided by nurses and other staff, we analyzed the number of residents vaccinated against pneumonia.
-This facility administered the vaccine to 100 percent of its patients.
-Vaccines are critical to keeping patients healthy.
-Finally, this nursing home was able to limit hospitalizations.
-In fact, it had only 0 hospitalizations per one thousand long-term resident days, which is a remarkably low number.
+The third area we looked at was long-term care.
+This facility also was awarded an A+ long-term care grade, making it one of the few nursing homes to be awarded multiple A+ category scores.
+When facilities receive a score in this range in long-term care it typically means it has plenty of staff and is a quality place to live on a permanent basis.
+In addition to considering the amount of care provided by nurses and other staff, we also looked at the number of residents vaccinated against pneumonia.
+This nursing home provided the vaccine to 100 percent of its patients, which is far higher than most nursing homes.
+Finally, this place was able to limit hospitalizations.
+Indeed, it had only 0 hospitalizations per one thousand long-term resident days, which is a remarkably low figure.